omkensey/boot-tesser/gce-aws/README.md

 ## Intent

 The idea is to carry out enough modifications to a non-CoreOS host to allow it to be a base for the CoreOS Kubernetes self-hosted install.
-This encompasses both a relatively large prep script (`pre-non-coreos-node.sh`) and some small modifications to the install scripts.
+This encompasses both a relatively large prep script (`prep-non-coreos-node.sh`) and some small modifications to the install scripts.

 ## Execution